 The Revenue and Rating Plan outlines Wyndham City's decision-making process on how revenues are calculated and collected.
-The following public consultation process will be followed to ensure due consideration and feedback is received from relevant stakeholders.
+The public consultation process below has been followed to ensure due consideration and feedback is received from relevant stakeholders.

 Revenue and Rating Plan community engagement process: